 The First Step To Becoming A Clinician

-The PGY1 residency is a one year program designed to provide a broad pharmaceutical care experience.
+The PGY1 residency is a one-year program designed to build upon Doctor of Pharmacy (PharmD) education and outcomes to develop pharmacist practitioners with knowledge, skills, and abilities able to provide broad pharmaceutical care.
+Residents who successfully complete the PGY1 residency program will be skilled in diverse patient care, practice management, leadership, and education, and be prepared to provide patient care, seek board certification in pharmacotherapy, and pursue advanced education and training opportunities including postgraduate year two (PGY2) residencies.
 The program is accredited by the American Society of Health-System Pharmacists (ASHP).
-Experiential training in pharmaceutical care is provided by practicing clinicians in a wide variety of patient care areas.
+Experiential training is provided by practicing clinicians in a wide variety of patient care areas.
 Barnes-Jewish provides a well-rounded experience and opportunities to learn from a large number of highly-qualified preceptors.

 - Drug information

 Numerous elective experiences are available to each resident to complete their training.
 In order to provide an individualized approach to post-graduate education, the specific needs and goals of each resident will be assessed and a program will be designed for each individual.

 In addition to clinical experiences, residents will complete a residency project, participate in didactic and experiential teaching and gain writing and drug policy experience.

 For consideration, the following must be submitted through PhORCAS:

 Doctor of Pharmacy degree from an ACPE accredited school of pharmacy (or one in the process of pursuing accreditation) or Foreign Pharmacy Graduate Examination Committee (FPGEC) certificate from the NABP and eligible for licensure in Missouri with MTS certification is required.

 Number of Positions